dartist/jaded/README.md

 A pre-processor option to pre-generate all the html views at build time which will lets us provide a synchronous API and preload views in a cache avoiding compilation of jade at runtime.

-Integrate jaded into the [Dart Express](https://github.com/dartist/express) web framework as its de-facto HTML View Engine.

 -------